John F. Kennedy High School (Louisiana): Greater Gentilly High School

 In August 2009, a $39 million school building opened at 6026 Paris Ave. and became Greater Gentilly High School.

 Lake Area New Tech Early College High School

 In 2011, Greater Gentilly High School and Thurgood Marshall Early College High School merged and Lake Area New Tech Early College High School opened in the former Greater Gentilly High School building.

 John F. Kennedy High School

 In July 2018, John F. Kennedy High School reopened in the former Greater Gentilly and Lake Area New Tech Early College High School building and was run by the New Beginnings Schools Foundation.
-In July 2019, it was announced that The New Beginnings Foundation would relinquish control of John F. Kennedy following a grades changing scandal.
+In July 2019, it was announced that The New Beginnings Foundation would relinquish control of John F. Kennedy following a grade-changing scandal.

 In August 2019 KIPP New Orleans stated that it was interested in taking management of this school.
 OPSB Superintendent Henderson Lewis, Jr. gave approval that month; it would be effective the next school year.